 Modern requirements to autodocumenting source codes

 It has long been a well-known expression that programs are written not for computers, but for humans since there is binary code for computers.
 Convenience and readability of the program code of your system is the key to the success of your project in the future.
 One of the important factors in maintaining the program code is documentation.
+The quality of the documentation will help you continue to develop new features and maintain the system in operation for decades.
+Auto-documentation systems are best suited to describe the code and help developers keep the project in a consistent state.
+Let's look at the approaches to the development of auto-documentation and the main examples of auto-documentation systems.

 What is Source Code Documentation

 The documentation for software in modern conditions is interactive (online) documentation and reference text or printed user manual, describing how to use the software product.
+There are four main types of software documentation:

 • architectural / design is a software review that includes a description of the work environment and the principles that should be used when creating software